 As far as we know, no-one has circumnavigated ‘La Isla Grande’ yet.
 In 2010 Marcus Demuth and Biff Wruszek had to call off an attempt when they were weatherbound near the SE tip for 12 days.
 Read about their trip here.

 In 2011, we made it almost a third of the way around Isla Grande to close to Rio Grande.
 Barry suffered from tendonitis which ultimately led us to stop the circumnavigation before we headed into a remote, roadless area.
-We are returning in January 2012 and hope to complete the circumnavigation.
+We returned in January 2012 and successfully kayaked around the remaining coastline of Tierra del Fuego.
+We paddled clockwise from Rio Grande to Ushuaia in 13 days.
+We then paddled anti-clocwise from Punta Arenas to Ushuaia in 17 days – with no rest days!
+So the entire circumnavigation took 38 paddling days.

 TRIP SUMMARY: